Advance Inclusion in your workplace

 The solution

-As the inclusion worked progressed with Inclusive Employers support and guidance, Fiona noticed more employees and line managers asking for support with neurodiversity.
-Fiona developed Neurodiversity (ND) Awareness training with IE. It was a collaborative process of developing the content, running ‘train the trainer’ sessions and supporting 30 people across the business with lived experience of Neurodiversity to deliver the training.
-“Emily was so impactful in reassuring us, like stabilizers on a bike, helping us get going.”
-So far 80+ employees have been through the training.
+As the inclusion work progressed with Inclusive Employers’ support and guidance, Fiona noticed an increase in employees and line managers asking for support with neurodiversity.
+Drawing upon the resources of Inclusive Employers, Fiona collaborated with her Inclusive Employers Account Manager and employee-volunteers to develop Neurodiversity Awareness Workshops.
+It was a collaborative process of developing the content, running ‘train the trainer’ sessions, and supporting around 30 people across the business with lived experience of neurodiversity to help deliver the training.
+“Emily (our Inclusive Employers Account Manager) was so impactful in reassuring us.
+Their support was a bit like having stabilizers on a bike, helping us get going and building our confidence until we felt ready to go for it.”
+So far 90+ employees have been through the training.

 The training was just the start of significant activity around neurodiversity, including:

-• A series of live chats with leaders called ‘This Is Me’ “typically there’ll be a senior leader and another colleague that have this live conversation about times where they’ve either felt vulnerable or made mistakes or overcome an obstacle.
-So far some of the topics have been like imposter syndrome.
-The power of failure, breaking through assumptions, succeeding against the odds” The talks are popular, with lively Q&A sessions afterwards where other colleagues often share their own stories of the theme.
-Fiona felt empowered by her IE account manager to package the talks as a series “It was inclusive employers advice that helped us to package it up like that and to go forward with it.”
+More broadly within the inclusion space, Fiona and other colleagues have developed a live chat series, called ‘This Is Me’, to help break down barriers and create more psychological safety in the workplace.
+“Typically there’ll be a senior leader and another colleague who have a live conversation about times where they’ve either felt vulnerable or made mistakes or overcome an obstacle.
+So far some of the topics have been imposter syndrome, the power of failure, breaking through assumptions, succeeding against the odds, and coping through change.”
+The talks are popular and include lively Q&A sessions where other colleagues often share their own stories of the theme.
+Fiona felt empowered by her Inclusive Employers Account Manager to package the talks as a series.
+“It was Inclusive Employers’ advice that helped us to package it up like that and to go forward with it.”

-Momentum continued to grow: demographic data disclosure rates continued to rise, and more colleagues were connecting with inclusion across the business.
+Momentum continues to grow, demographic data disclosure rates continue to rise, and more colleagues are connecting with inclusion across the business.

-“This wouldn’t have happened the way it did without IE, we feel very lucky to have you”
+“This wouldn’t have happened the way it did without Inclusive Employers; we feel very lucky to have you!” – How membership has progressed inclusion

 “Inclusion isn’t a one and done thing; you can’t do these 10 things and be sorted.
 Inclusion maturity is constantly evolving.
 Having the support of Inclusive Employers means we are focused on aligning our inclusion work with our values and progressing our inclusion maturity.”